sergioB79/theForge/site/forge/content/forge/ideas/rejected/attention-equals-value.md

 SUBTITLE: The Coin Made of Eyes

+INFO:
+Explores why treating attention as a single currency distorts ethics, meaning, and value.
+Shows how click-optimized systems reward spectacle, outrage, and visibility over care or truth.
+Argues that collapsing diverse attentional states into one metric erases their moral differences.
+Critiques this slogan as diagnosis without practice, offering no resilient way to steward attention.

 Attention Equals Value is a useful alarm bell, but it is not Forge-canonical.
 It points sharply at a real distortion, yet it cannot bear long silence without turning into a slogan.

 ❌ WHY THIS IDEA DOES NOT BELONG IN THE FORGE